rejmank/blog/content/waste-book.md

+### Knights of seven kingdoms
+it was fine

+### Kneecap - FENIAN
+I can imagine better album from kneecap but this one is pretty good nevertheless

+### Slow horses
+I only watch TV shows on indoor bike nowadays and Slow Horses was great for that.
+First three seasons was great, the last one not so much.
+Would still watch next one.

 ### 25.4 Drama
 Funny, cringy, with a great ending.
 It was hard to watch while being great and funny at the same time.
 Her friend is the real bad one here.
 Movie of the year so far